anvaka/ngraph.hde/demo/README.md

 This folder contains a demo of [ngraph.hde](https://github.com/anvaka/ngraph.hde).

-It shows initial layout positions guessed by ngraph.hde.

-It allows you to chose a graph from [University of Florida Sparse Matrix Collection](https://aws.amazon.com/datasets/university-of-florida-sparse-matrix-collection/), and measures performance of initialization.
+It shows initial layout positions guessed by `ngraph.hde` and allows you to chose a graph from [University of Florida Sparse Matrix Collection](https://aws.amazon.com/datasets/university-of-florida-sparse-matrix-collection/).

-It also shows how to use these positions as the feed to [ngraph.forcelayout](https://github.com/anvaka/ngraph.forcelayout) or [d3-force](https://github.com/d3/d3-force/).
+You can see performance of initial positions computation and then optionally apply force based layout ([ngraph.forcelayout](https://github.com/anvaka/ngraph.forcelayout) or [d3-force](https://github.com/d3/d3-force/) ).

-Oh you can also drop any .dot file into the browser window, and the tool will attempt to visualize it.
+If you drop any `.dot` file into the browser window the demo will attempt to visualize it.

 Note: This is super basic example, created in couple hours.
 It may contain bugs but I hope it conveys the main idea.